Menu Close

 Göra i Tallinn

-One of the most obvious things to do in Tallinn? is to stroll around the Old Town, or Vanalinn as the neighbourhood is called in Estonian.
+One of the most obvious things to do in Tallinn is to wander around the Old Town, or Vanalinn as the neighbourhood is called in Estonian.
 Tallinn is a true medieval city, dating back to the Hanseatic period.
+Strolling around the cobbled streets and reading the signs all around, you'll see that many of the houses were built as early as the 15th century.

 Town Hall Square - Raekoja Square in The old town is like a living medieval town